apache/openwhisk/docs/README.md

 ## Using OpenWhisk from an iOS app

 You can use OpenWhisk from your iOS mobile app or Apple Watch by using the OpenWhisk iOS SDK.
-For more details refer to the [iOS documentation](./mobile_sdk.md).
+For more details, refer to the [iOS documentation](./mobile_sdk.md).

 ## Using REST APIs with OpenWhisk

 After your OpenWhisk environment is enabled, you can use OpenWhisk with your web apps or mobile apps with REST API calls.
-For more details on the APIs for actions, activations, packages, rules, and triggers, see the [OpenWhisk API documentation](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/openwhisk/openwhisk/master/core/controller/src/main/resources/whiskswagger.json).
+For more details about the APIs for actions, activations, packages, rules, and triggers, see the [OpenWhisk API documentation](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/openwhisk/openwhisk/master/core/controller/src/main/resources/whiskswagger.json).

 ## OpenWhisk Hello World example
 To get started with OpenWhisk, try the following JavaScript code example.